Niabi Zoo

-Niabi Zoo is a public Zoological Park in Coal Valley, Illinois, serving the Quad Cities Area.
-This 40 acre zoo is nestled inside its 287 acre forest preserve.
-The exploration of this picturesque setting guides guests through the discovery of more than 600 (previously 800) animals representing nearly 200 animal species from around the world.
-Niabi Zoo is open for general admission April–October annually and offers robust education and outreach programs year round.
+Niabi Zoo is a public zoological park in Coal Valley, Illinois, serving the Quad Cities Area.
+The zoo is 40 acres in size and is located inside of a 287 acre forest preserve.
+It contains more than 600 animals representing nearly 200 animal species from around the world.
+Niabi Zoo is open for general admission April–October annually and offers education and outreach programs year round.

 Niabi is one of six facilities owned and operated by the Rock Island County Forest Preserve District.

 History

 The zoo's name "Niabi" comes from the Native Americans language of the Wazhazhe (Osage Nation) and means "the fawn spared by the hunter."
 This meaning gives an insight into human nature and the power of choice.
 As the choice is made to spare the fawn to preserve it for the future, people are faced with the same choice when it comes to the conservation of species, habitats and global ecosystems.

 Niabi Zoo was officially founded in 1963 but traces its history back to 1959, when local masonry contractor and animal lover, Gordon V. McLain, opened McLain's Wild Animal Farm to the public.
 It operated for just four years until Patti S. Wiman (1895–1976) purchased the Wild Animal Farm and some surrounding land in 1963 and deeded it to the Rock Island County Forest Preserve District, which continues to operate the Zoo today.